• Skip to main content

 • For flooding icing should be just thicker than honey; if you're piping designs, the icing should be thick enough to hold the shape.

 • Store in an airtight container in the refrigerator for up to 4 days or use immediately.
-Stir before using.
+Stir well before using.

 Notes